iCliniq Logo

 Types of Hearing Loss:

-• Sensorineural hearing loss is commonly caused due to aging, overexposure to noise, viral infection, shingles, diabetes, hypertension, stroke, acoustic tumors, elevated body temperature, or meningitis.
+• Sensorineural hearing loss is commonly caused by aging, overexposure to noise, viral infection, shingles, diabetes, hypertension, stroke, acoustic tumors, elevated body temperature, or meningitis.

-• Conductive hearing loss can be caused due to infection of the ear canal, perforation of the eardrum, wax buildup, abnormal tumor growth in the canal, and foreign body in the canal.
+• Conductive hearing loss can be caused due to infection of the ear canal, perforation of the eardrum, wax buildup, abnormal tumor growth in the canal, and foreign bodies in the canal.

 • Mixed type.